welle108/KnightsTour/README.md

 x and y coordinates of the starting position.
 For instance, a board with a heigh and width of 6 starting at position (0,0) would be entered as:

     KnightsTour 6 0 0

+Whereas the same board checked using Warnsdorff's Algorithm would be input as

+    KnightsTour -h 6 0 0

 Dependiencies:
 * commons-cli:commons-cli: 1.4